 Idhgam is to mix to merge or mix to sound together.
 This happens when nun sakeenah or tanween meet any of these six letters Ya, Ra, Meem, Lam, Wau & Nun.
 Sheikh Jamzuri gives an acronym that makes those six letters easy to remember.
-Its Yarmalun
+The acrynom Yurmalun.

-These idgham letters are kind of like the Security Council in the United Nations where the few selected countries have a veto power .
-The veto power of the Security council can drown whatever resolution that has been passed by member countries.
+These idgham letters are like the Security Council in the United Nations where the few selected countries have veto power .
+The veto power of the Security council can drown whatever resolution has been passed by member countries.
 The member countries have to follow whatever decision made by security council.

 Similarly the letters Nun Sakeenah and letters with Tanween lose their identity and sound once they collide with any Yurmaloon letters.
 So these Yurmaloon letters have veto power and the letter comes before the letters of Idgham which is Ya, Ra, Meem, Lam Wau & Nun.

 Now there are two types of idgham, one with a nasal sound the other without the nasal sound.
 But for now all you should take from this article is Idgham makes nun sakeenah and letters with tanween lose their sound and get assimilated into the sounds of the Yarmaloon letters in front of it.